timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 that are exciting as opposed to just "the best we can do?"
 Once we identify these desired constraint relaxations, they can serve as goals for us to work towards.
-We may have to endure unpleasant time allocations short-term, but enduring may be easier if we are working to relax specific constraints that we know will unlock amazing weeks in our future.
+We may have to temporarily endure unpleasant time allocations, but enduring may be easier if we are working to relax specific constraints that we know will unlock amazing weeks in our future.